 While addressing consumption and efficiency can get you a long way, to quote Saul Griffith:

 you can’t efficiency your way to zero.

-While it might seem a bit of a downer to admit that things we do can cause (often unintended) harm, in many ways it’s better to honest and admit that it happens and actively plan to reduce it, rather than pretend our actions have no consequences, even if it’s more comfortable to think that way.
+While it might seem a bit of a downer to admit that things we do can cause (often unintended) harm, in many ways it’s better to be honest with ourselves and admit that it does happen and actively plan to reduce it, rather than pretend our actions have no consequences, even if it’s more comfortable to think that way.

 There will be some activity which is often deemed so valuable that you wouldn’t want to stop doing it; although, this obviously changes depending your perspective.

 When faced with activity that you’ve already committed to carrying out, it’s worth considering the second lever, intensity, which is about reducing the harm done by that activity.
 If you reduce the intensity of an activity, you reduce the often unintended harmful side effects.

 In the context of our work, we know there is a very real harm caused by fossil fuels—the carbon intensity—the impact of widespread, systemic and often diffuse harm caused by contributing to climate change.
 But we might also talk in more localised terms of the harm done where it is extracted, refined and burned.
 Here intensity is referring to the amount of harmful particles released for each unit of power.

 In 2021, more than half of the energy used to generate electricity comes from fossil fuel sources.
 The annual Global Electricity Review from Ember Climate is a good source for this information and provides country by country figures, too.